 In Chronic Kidney Disease (CKD), “unwell” kidneys gradually lose the ability to eliminate enough sodium from our bodies such that its blood level rises beyond safe-limits (above 147 mEq/L).

 Among other side effects, it causes our blood pressure to shoot-up beyond permissible levels.
 When this happens, blood gushes with extraordinary force to our kidneys for filtration every time, which in turn, damages our delicate kidney filters irreversibly.
 This is like being persistently punched hard on your face, every time you try to enter your office for work.
 Would you like it?
 You’ll try and “deal with it” initially, but perhaps “eventually quit”.
 That’s one aspect of kidney-failure for you.
 Hence, it is imperative, that we reduce our daily Sodium intake once chronic kidney disease or any of it’s known risk factors (such as high blood pressure from a different cause) sets in.

 Be kind to your beautiful, resilient kidneys.
 Consider limiting Sodium in your diet below 1500 mg /day.

 For this, consult a Renal Dietitian as soon as you know you have CKD irrespective of whether you have been started on Dialysis or not.
 Starting a Renal Diet plan early-on can help you remain symptom-free for several years by delaying the actual disease progress.

-The issue is, that elaborate Diet Charts seem to advise that sticking to a “No-or-Low-Sodium-Plan” is ideal during your CKD journey.
+The issue is, elaborate Diet Charts seem to advise that sticking to a “No-or-Low-Sodium-Plan” is ideal during your CKD journey.
 But it’s one thing to advise a reduction of Sodium intake in food & an entirely different thing to implement it in our daily lives.